A-Ravioli/flash/README.md

 # flash: a hardware-optimized ML library

-flash is a high-performance machine learning framework written in C++ with CUDA support.
+flash is a high-performance machine learning framework written in python with CUDA support.
 It provides an intuitive, imperative API similar to PyTorch while delivering superior performance through hardware-optimized kernels.

 ## Contributing